rolancon/confetti/README.md

 ## Basics

+A set consists of two or more terms, separated with a comma **,**:

+    term-a, term-b

 ### Configuration files

 Since the syntax of Confetti is directly derived from configuration files, the basic section headers and key-value pairs are equivalent to configs: